Discrete Nonlinear Schr\"odinger versus Ablowitz-Ladik: Existence and dynamics of generalized focusing NLS-type lattices over a nonzero background: Motivation and main results

-for all $h>0$ and $t>0$, where $C>0$ is a constant \textit{independent of $h$}.
+for all $0<h\leq 1$ and $0<t\leq T$, where $C>0$ is a constant \textit{independent of $h$}.
 The significance of estimate~\eqref{AES} is twofold.
-In the discrete regime, it provides, via a different route, a justification that the dynamics of AL and DNLS deviate at most at a linear rate, consistent with the proximity estimates of Theorem~\ref{prox-t-intro}.
+In the discrete regime, it provides, via a different route, a justification that the dynamics of gAL and gDNLS deviates at most at a linear rate, consistent with the proximity estimates of Theorem~\ref{prox-t-intro}.
 In the continuous regime $h \ll 1$, it implies that the solutions remain proximal for times of $\mathcal{O}(h^{-2})$.
-The strength of estimate~\eqref{AES} in this latter regime lies in showing that, as $h \to 0$, \textit{the dynamics of the integrable AL and the non-integrable DNLS equations become equivalent}, and are formally known to be governed by the integrable NLS.
+The strength of estimate~\eqref{AES} in this latter regime lies in showing that, as $h \to 0$, \textit{the dynamics of the integrable AL and the non-integrable DNLS equations becomes equivalent}, and is formally known to be governed by the integrable NLS.
 Since $\ell^{\infty} \to L^{\infty}$ as $h \to 0$, the asymptotic equivalence holds in the topology of strong convergence.
 To the best of our knowledge, the result proved here is the first to rigorously establish the equivalence of the dynamics in the continuous limit.

 \begin{remark}[Defocusing case] Although the objective of the present work is the analysis of the focusing gAL and gDNLS systems, most of our theoretical results are also valid in the defocusing case of $\mu, \gamma < 0$.
-With this in mind, the proofs of the various theorems (including the precise versions of Theorems \ref{lwp-t-intro} and \ref{prox-t-intro}) are given for general $\mu, \gamma \in \mathbb R$ and not just for $\mu, \gamma > 0$.
-A careful numerical study of the defocusing case will be the subject of a future work. \end{remark}
+With this in mind, the proofs of the various theorems (including the precise versions of Theorems \ref{lwp-t-intro} and \ref{prox-t-intro}) are presented for general $\mu, \gamma \in \mathbb R$ rather than being restricted to $\mu, \gamma > 0$.
+However, it is important to highlight a crucial difference between the focusing and defocusing gAL lattices.
+While the local existence of Theorem \ref{lwp-t-intro} is valid for both systems for any $p \geq 1$, in the defocusing case the potential dichotomy between local existence and global-in-time existence of solutions may depend on the amplitude of the nonzero background, as shown for the defocusing AL lattice ($p=1$) in \cite{cs2024,OhtaYang14}.
+A detailed theoretical and numerical study of the defocusing case investigating this dichotomy is the subject of ongoing work. \end{remark}